Sempra

-Sempra Energy is a North American public utility holding company based in San Diego, California.
+Sempra is a North American public utility holding company based in San Diego, California.
 The company is one of the largest utility holding companies in the United States with nearly 40 million consumers.
-Sempra's focus is on electric and natural gas infrastructure and its operating companies include: Southern California Gas Company (SoCalGas) and San Diego Gas & Electric (SDG&E) in Southern California; Oncor Electric Delivery Company; and Sempra Infrastructure, with offices in California.
+Sempra's focus is on electric and natural gas infrastructure and its operating companies include: Southern California Gas Company (SoCalGas) and San Diego Gas & Electric (SDGE) in Southern California; Oncor Electric Delivery Company in Texas; and Sempra Infrastructure, with offices in California and Texas.

-As of 2022, Sempra reported more than $78 billion in total assets and 20,000 employees.
+As of 2024, Sempra reported more than $96.2 billion in total assets and over 20,000 employees.
 The company is led by chairman and chief executive officer Jeffrey Martin, who assumed that role in May 2018.

-Sempra ranks as one of the largest energy companies in the world and is ranked #288 on the Fortune 500 list as of 2022 and #442 on the Forbes Global 2000 list as of 2022.
-Sempra is the only U.S. energy company included in the Dow Jones Sustainability World Index.
-It ranks #5 on the 2022 Climate Policy Footprint of the most negative and influential corporations globally.
+Sempra ranks as one of the largest energy companies in the world and is ranked #246 on the Fortune 500 list as of 2024 and #366 on the Forbes Global 2000 list as of 2024.
+In 2024, Sempra was named one of the World's Most Admired Companies by Fortune Magazine, marking the 14th year the company is on this prestigious list.
+Sempra was also recognized by Newsweek as one of America's Most Responsible Companies, earning this distinction for the sixth consecutive year.

 History

-1998 to 2018
+1998–2018

-Sempra Energy, now known as Sempra, was created through the 1998 merger of Los Angeles-based Pacific Enterprises, the parent company of SoCalGas, Enova Corporation and the parent company of SDG&E.
+Sempra Energy, now known as Sempra, was created through the 1998 merger of Los Angeles–based Pacific Enterprises, the parent company of SoCalGas, and Enova Corporation, the parent company of San Diego Gas & Electric.

 In 1999, the company acquired two utilities in South America; Chilquinta Energia in Chile and Luz Del Sur in Peru, which gave Sempra Energy an entry into the expanding Latin American energy market.

 In 2003, Sempra Energy Resources, the former power generation subsidiary of Sempra Energy, completed three state-of-the-art power plant projects in Arizona, California and New Mexico.

 Sempra was sued over claims it manipulated natural gas supplies and electricity contracts during the 2001 California electricity crisis.
 In 2006, the company agreed to pay $377 million to settle gas supply claims, and in 2010, it paid another $410 million to settle claims on electricity price gouging, but has never admitted wrongdoing.

 In 2007, the company created the Sempra Energy Foundation (now known as Sempra Foundation) as a 501(c)(3) private foundation.
-Since its inception, the foundation has contributed nearly $45 million through philanthropic investments in communities where Sempra employees live and work.
-The foundation matches employee's charitable contributions and has matched $13 million as of 2021.
-Sempra reported giving $13.85 million in COVID-19 response across the foundation and its operating companies.
+Since its inception, the foundation has invested over $50 million to help advance a better future for all.
+Sempra Foundation’s current priorities include climate action, economic prosperity, diversity and inclusion and disaster relief.
+Additionally, the organization encourages community engagement among the 20,000 employees who work for Sempra and its operating companies by matching certain employee contributions of time and money to eligible 501(c)(3) charitable organizations.

 On March 8, 2018, regulators in Texas approved Sempra Energy's purchase of a majority stake in Oncor for $9.45 billion.